Subdomain & custom domain

 That means the same Campaign Public Link can stay unchanged while the organisation changes the host in front of it.

-What you typically manage in Studio
+What you typically manage in OmniLab Studio

-- After any domain change, retest landing pages, touchpoint URLs, QR codes, and embedded Pages experiences before sharing the final links.
+- After any domain change, retest landing pages, touchpoint URLs, QR codes, and embedded OmniLab Pages experiences before sharing the final links.

-When to choose a delegated custom domain
+When to choose a custom domain

-Choose a custom delegated domain when:
+Choose a custom domain when:

 - your website team wants the embedded experience to sit under the same top-level domain as the host page